20 Jan Jowl Thread Lift Brisbane

 By using a combination of non-surgical anti-aging treatments it is possible to achieve very positive changes in your appearance without the higher risks and extended recovery time associated with surgery.

 Make a booking

-To book in for your jowl thread lift consultation with Dr Hugo, visit our online booking form or phone (07) 3214 1400.
+To book in for your jowl thread lift consultation with Dr Hugo or Dr Ange, phone (07) 3214 1400.